-For a successful application, it is important that the forms are properly filled out and that the correct documents are attached to the application.
-The set of documents to be presented for the residency registration vary according to the nationality, work conditions and specific circumstance for the applicants.
+For a successful application, it is important to provide properly filled out forms.
+Furthermore, applicants must attach the correct documents to the application.
+The set of documents required for the residency registration vary according to the nationality, work conditions and specific circumstance for the applicants.
 In all cases, it will be necessary to present proof of an accommodation available for the long term, be it a registered rental contract or a deed of purchase of a house or a long-term accommodation booking.

 If you still don’t have a proper accommodation, you might be interesting in getting our support to swiftly secure one by availing of our relocation services.

-In case of dependent family members joining the main applicant, it will be necessary to submit the relevant civil status certificate as a proof of the family relations and, if such certificates are issued in foreign countries, they will have to be legalized and translated before they can be accepted by the local municipality.
+In case of dependent family members joining the main applicant, it will be necessary to submit the relevant civil status certificate as a proof of the family relations.
+If such certificates are issued in foreign countries, they will have to be legalized and translated before they can be accepted by the local municipality.

 If you are looking for further information, have a look at how we can support you in legalizing your documents for use in Italy.

-In fact, in 45 days after the process has started, the local police will do a random visit at the applicant home address to check if the person is actually living at the declared address.
-Should the check be successful, only then is the process considered finalized, and it will be so through a so-called “tacit consent procedure”.
+In fact, in 45 days after the process start, the local police will do a random visit at the applicant home address to check if the person actually lives at the declared address.
+Following a successful check, the process will be finalized through a so-called “tacit consent procedure”.

 3. Benefits of registering the local residency in Italy